-Understandably, treatment for those diagnosed with heart attack can be complex.
-But this section on heart attack treatments will help you talk with your doctors and healthcare providers.
+Treatment for people diagnosed with heart attack can be complex.
+We hope this section on heart attack treatments will help you talk with your health care team about your treatment plan.

-As you learn about your treatment plan, don’t be afraid to ask questions.

-Be sure to voice any concerns you may have.
+Be sure to voice any questions or concerns you may have.

 Common heart attack types and treatments

-The type of heart attack (also called myocardial infarction, or MI) you experienced determines the treatments that your medical team will recommend.
-A heart attack occurs when a blockage in one or more coronary arteries reduces or stops blood flow to the heart, which starves part of the heart muscle of oxygen.
+The type of heart attack (also called myocardial infarction, or MI) you had determines the treatments that your medical team will recommend.
+A heart attack occurs when a blockage in one or more heart (coronary) arteries reduces or stops blood flow to the heart, which starves part of the heart muscle of oxygen.

 The blockage might be complete or partial:

-- A complete blockage of a coronary artery means you suffered a “STEMI” heart attack or ST-elevation myocardial infarction.
+- A complete blockage of a coronary artery means you suffered a “STEMI” heart attack or ST-elevation MI.

-- A partial blockage is an “NSTEMI” heart attack or a non-ST-elevation myocardial infarction
+- A partial blockage is an “NSTEMI” heart attack or a non-ST-elevation MI.

 Treatments differ for a STEMI versus NSTEMI heart attack, although there can be some overlap.